kigster/simple-feed/README.md

  * it should be easy to add new providers

-Each provider must implement exactly the public API of a provider shown above (the `Feed` version, that receives `user_id:` as arguments).
+Each provider must implement exactly the public API of a provider shown above (the `Feed` version, that receives `user_ids:` as arguments).

 Two providers are available with this gem:

- * `SimpleFeed::Providers::RedisProvider` is the production-ready provider that uses ZSET operations to store events as a sorted set in Redis
+ * `SimpleFeed::Providers::Redis::Provider` is the production-ready provider that uses ZSET operations to store events as a sorted set in Redis
 * `SimpleFeed::Providers::HashProvider` is the pure Hash implementation of a provider that can be useful in unit tests of the host application.
 This provider may be used to push events within a single